blackencino/newton/newton/examples/ces26/README_FancySemanticsPlan.md

 USD file is so big, we want to first create a utility to parse through the USD and extract metadata about the diagetic elements.

+## IMPORTANT NOTE README!
+Use the actual USD file from disk: ```USD_FILE = r"C:\Users\chorvath\Downloads\20251223_iv060_flat_04\Collected_20251223_iv060_flat_04\20251223_iv060_flat_04.usd"```.
+Please look at the actual path and prim names of this *specific* shot to inform the ground/terrain and hanging lantern/chain heuristics.
+We don't need the totally generic approach, and we don't need the tests that create fake scenes with hypothetical data - all we care about is this one, specific shot.
+This work is very production-focused, it is in service of producing this *actual* shot's images on a very short timeframe - this is not a general-purpose long-term segmentation algorithm or implementation.

 ## Preamble:
 All code is functional, uses immutable value semantics.
 Rely on the reference-counted nature of underlying tensors and arrays, don't sweat guaranteeing that the underlying